ice-bit/SRead/README.md

 To fully understand how a serial port and serial communications works under POSIX systems, please refers to [this guide.](https://www.cmrr.umn.edu/~strupp/serial.html)

 ## Installation
-In order to install sread install GCC compiler and all the standard build utilities, then run the following:
+In order to build this tool, first install GCC compiler and all the standard build utilities, then run the following:
 - `aclocal`
 - `autoconf`
 - `automake --add-missing`